- November 13 - 14, 2025 -

 Session A

-What every Woman over 40 should know: Unlocking the Secrets to Lifelong Connection and Fulfillment
+What Every Woman 0ver 40 Should Know: Unlocking the Secrets to Lifelong Connection and Fulfillment

 Debra Wickman, MD, MS, FACOG